 Branches are an essential part of using Git.
-You can view a branch as separate versions of your project.
+You can view a branch as a separate version of your project.

 Generally speaking, it's a good thing always to have these two branches in place:

 - master: (main) This is the production version of your project

 - development: The testing version of your app

 Besides these branches that are always there, you might encounter some other branches.
 These other branches depending on the type of issue they solve.

 Your project is live, but you realized a typo or a minor styling issue.
 It's always something that needs to be solved right away.

 These hotfix branches can be merged directly into the master branch; however, don't forget to merge them into development to keep up to date.

 More often, you'll be making new features.
 This could be a small feature or a bigger feature that might take a while to create.